- info@mjrooney.co.uk

 When reviewing their experience, make sure to ask for:

-Share this information with your architect and engineer for approval, as they’ll know what to look out for.
-Always request references and contact details from previous clients any contractor unwilling to provide these may have dissatisfied customers.
-If possible, take the time to see both a live project and a finished one as part of your vetting process.
+Share this information with your architect and engineer for approval, as they will know what to look out for.
+Always request references and contact details from previous clients, as any contractor unwilling to provide these may have dissatisfied customers.
+If possible, take the time to visit both a live project and a finished one as part of your vetting process.

 3. Ask About Temporary Works Engineering

-When a basement is being built, the ground and surrounding structure need to be held in place while excavation is carried out.
-This is known as temporary works, and it’s one of the most critical parts of the project.
-Temporary works must follow strict British Standards and Health & Safety Law, so it’s vital your contractor can demonstrate the right systems and people are in place.
+When a basement is being built, the ground and surrounding structure must be supported while excavation takes place.
+This is known as temporary works, and it is one of the most critical aspects of any basement construction project.

 Every professional basement contractor should have:

-A Designated Individual, responsible for overseeing and maintaining the company’s temporary works standards.
+- A Designated Individual, responsible for overseeing and maintaining the company’s temporary works procedures

-A qualified Temporary Works Coordinator, who manages the process day to day.
+- A qualified Temporary Works Coordinator, who manages the process on a day to day basis

 These roles require specific training and certification, and you should always ask to see evidence.
-If a contractor cannot clearly show how they manage temporary works, consider it a major red flag
+If a contractor cannot clearly explain how they manage temporary works, or cannot demonstrate the appropriate structure, it should be considered a major red flag.